 - Obeying the metrics.

-It failed big time.
+It failed.
+Big time.

-Keep your Generation Y gene on the leash
+Keep Your Generation Y Gene on the Leash

-My generation was raised with a strong sense of optimism and unbounded possibility, which have made us a bit more arrogant than our older colleagues.
-Successful entrepreneurs are always overconfident, and that is a good thing, but there also lays the core reason for many failures in the startup world.
 We choose to ignore the numbers and metrics when they diverge from our assumptions, hoping that things will somehow work out, simply because we’re uncomfortable to admit to ourselves how we were downright wrong in the first place.

-Thanks to technology, globalization and the Internet, the values and aspirations of my generation are very much alike, no matter the country or family background we were born in (the memes are probably the most beautiful and fascination proof of that).
+Thanks to technology, globalization and the internet, the values and aspirations of my generation are very much alike, no matter the country or family background we were born in (the memes are probably the most beautiful and fascinating proof of that).
 Our passion for success, a meaningful job, and individuality have brought us far, but our hunger for extraordinary and uniqueness might as well be our biggest drawback.

 To all of my peers, rivals and partners alike, who are trying to create something out there, I have two things to say: Instead for the Moon, shoot for the market; and instead of your ego, listen to the feedback.